MSC Maritime Employment Resources

 A valid U.S. passport is required documentation for MSC’s application process.
 You must have at least 7 months remaining before your expiration date.
 To renew your passport visit the following link. http://travel.state.gov/content/passports/english/passports/renew.html

-A TWIC provides U.S. maritime workers unescorted access to secure areas of port facilities and vessels.
-In order to apply for MSC employment you will need to obtain a TWIC.
-You must have at least 10 months remaining before your expiration date.
-To do so, visit one of the 140 registration offices located throughout the U.S.
+A TWIC and/or CAC provides U.S. maritime workers unescorted access to secure areas of port facilities and vessels.
+Your TWIC and/or CAC must have a minimum of ten months remaining prior to expiration in order to apply for all seagoing positions with MSC.
+Additionally, you will need to obtain a TWIC in order to begin the application process for your Merchant Mariner Credential (MMC).
+To apply for a TWIC, visit one of the 140 registration offices located throughout the U.S.

 Learn more by visiting the FAQ page on the TWIC process.

 Having relevant seagoing experience will improve your chances of getting hired with MSC.
 If you’re an entry level prospect looking to “get your feet wet” or a current Merchant Marine interested in obtaining new skills for higher MMC endorsements, visit our Training School Search to find a school near you.